This story was first published on 28 October 2022.

 It’s safe to say that almost every K-drama fan, casual or avid, knows Kim Yoo-Jung.
-After all, despite only being 23 years old, the actress has appeared in around 40 titles, most of which have received both local and international success.
-That’s why it’s no surprise that her most recent work, 20th Century Girl on Netflix, immediately entered the platform’s global top 10 after it launched; it also received rave reviews from audiences.
+After all, despite only being in her early 20s, the actress has appeared in around 40 titles, most of which have received both local and international success.
+That’s why it’s no surprise that one of her most recent works, 20th Century Girl on Netflix, immediately entered the platform’s global top 10 after it launched; it also received rave reviews from audiences.

 1. 20th Century Girl